James Franco Accused Of ‘Sexual Exploitation’ In New Lawsuit Brought By Former Acting Students

-James Franco is being accused by several women who say that the actor engaged subjected them to sexual exploitation during film shoots and at auditions.
+James Franco is being accused by several women who say that the actor subjected them to sexual exploitation during film shoots and at auditions.
 According to a bombshell report from The New York Times, Franco was sued by multiple women who say that he and others at his Studio 4 acting school engaged in sexually inappropriate behavior.

-The lawsuit alleges that Franco “engaged in widespread inappropriate and sexually charged behavior towards female students by sexualizing their power as a teacher and an employer by dangling the opportunity for roles in their projects.”
+The lawsuit alleges that Franco and his partners “engaged in widespread inappropriate and sexually charged behavior towards female students by sexualizing their power as a teacher and an employer by dangling the opportunity for roles in their projects.”

 Sarah Tither-Haplan and Toni Gaal say that Franco’s actions “led to an environment of harassment and sexual exploitation both in and out of the class.”

 Franco started his film and acting studio in 2014 with branches in Los Angeles and New York.
-His partner, Vince Jolivette, and their production company Rabbit Bandini and its general manager Jay Davis are all named in the suit.
+His partner, Vince Jolivette; their production company, Rabbit Bandini; and its general manager, Jay Davis, are all named in the suit.
 Classes cost about $300 a month, with master classes costing up to $2,000 additional.
 One master class focused on sex scenes cost $750.

 The women say that they joined the school in 2014 and were promised the chance to audition for films produced and directed by Franco.
 But during the classes and auditions, they say that they were pushed beyond what felt comfortable for them, including doing scenes that they felt were exploitative.
 They claim they “were routinely pressured to engage in simulated sex acts that went far beyond the standards in the industry.”